Back to California

 Plain English Breakdown

-The official source material does not provide specific details on the costs and penalties for non-compliance with lien procedures.
+The official source material does not provide specific details on penalties or costs if an association fails to send out required notices.

 Common Interest Developments: Rules for Assessments

-AB-2439 changes rules about how associations manage assessments and payments in common interest developments.
+AB-2439 changes rules about how associations manage assessments and payments in common interest developments, including restrictions on governing documents regarding public road use and requirements for notifying members of assessment payment changes.

 What This Bill Does

-• Prohibits governing documents from restricting members' use of public roads, except under specific conditions.
+• It stops governing documents from putting limits on how members can use public roads, except under certain conditions.

-• Requires associations to notify members by certified mail within 60 days if there is a change in who can receive assessment payments.
+• It requires associations to send certified mail notices within 60 days if there is a change in who can receive assessment payments.

-• Ensures that interest rates on late fees and collection costs cannot exceed 12% per year, unless stated otherwise in the declaration.
+• The bill makes sure that interest rates on late fees and other charges do not exceed 12% per year unless stated otherwise in the declaration.

 Who It Names or Affects